KwaZulu-Natal Registrations are now open

 - Should you wish to offer the EPC for Buildings short course at your college in future, you will be required to send a Lecturer to be trained

-- Should you wish to have your students considered for the programme, we will request you to sign a POPI Act agreement where we confirm how we will use your student information, and you will be requested to share your database with use to invite your students
+- Should you wish to have your interns considered for the programme, we will request you to sign a POPI Act agreement where we confirm how we will use your intern information, and you will be requested to share your database with use to invite your interns

 What will it cost a College to take part?